 Yellowstone National Park, Wyoming

 America’s first national park is also one of the best places for spotting wildlife.
 Known for its sprawling landscape and rich wilderness, Yellowstone is home to 67 different mammal species.
 Among the most commonly sighted are bison, elk, grizzly bears, black bears, deer, bighorn sheep, moose, coyotes, gray wolves, wolverines, mountain lions, bald eagles, and pronghorn.
 While Hayden Valley is the ideal place to see bison, elk, and bears, the Lamar Valley is the best place for spotting wolves.
+Don’t miss out on the beauty that is Yellowstone in winter, either.

 Everglades National Park, Florida